deanilvincent/Xamarin-Forms-Simple-Maps-And-GeoLocation/README.md

 # Xamarin-Forms-Simple-Maps-And-GeoLocation

-This repository is intended for source code demo purposes.
+This repository is intended for source code purposes.
 This repo contains Cross Platform Xamarin Project that shows current geolocation, custom pin and maps.

 ## Setup
 Android: